-- Definition Services related to the evaluation, diagnosis, and treatment that address a student's mental, emotional, or behavioral disorders.
+Definition Services related to the evaluation, diagnosis, and treatment that address a student's mental, emotional, or behavioral disorders.
 Prescription Services must be prescribed/ordered by a licensed MD, licensed DO or licensed CRNP enrolled in the MA Program within the scope of his or her practice under state law.
 Provider Licensed physician with specialty in psychiatry Qualifications Documentation Copy of Department of State license showing full name and dates of of Credentials licensure reflecting the period services were provided.
 Maintained Onsite Individual or Individual or group of two or more students.
-Group Examples of All services must be face-to-face with the student in order to be Services compensable: Communicating with the student relating to student's history, mental status or behavior Conducting individual psychotherapy Crisis Assistance

-Procedure 90791 U3 TM - Initial Evaluation

-Codes 90791 U4 TM - Re-Evaluation

-90832 U3 TM - Individual Service

-90853 U3 TM - Group Service
+Group marviadar of group of two of more students.
+Delivery Services may be delivered in person or through telemedicine.
+Method Services may be delivered in person of through telemedicine.
+Examples of Communicating with the student relating to student's history, mental Services status or behavior Conducting individual psychotherapy Crisis Assistance Procedure 90791 U3 TM - Initial Evaluation Codes 90791 U4 TM - Re-Evaluation 90832 U3 TM - Individual Service 90853 U3 TM - Group Service POS 02 is to be used when services are rendered via telemedicine.
 Units of Service Individual Service: 30-minute Unit, Max.
-4 units per Day

-Group Service: 15-minute Unit, Max.
-32 units per Day

-Initial Evaluations: Per Evaluation, Max.
-1 per 180 Days

-Re-Evaluations: Per Evaluation, Max.
+4 units per Day Group Service: 15-minute Unit, Max.
+32 units per Day Initial Evaluations: Per Evaluation, Max.
+1 per 180 Days Re-Evaluations: Per Evaluation, Max.
 1 per 30 Days

-Forms Psychiatric Services Log

-Service Provider Evaluation Log
+Forms Psychiatric Services Log Service Provider Evaluation Log